node-red/cookbook.nodered.org/http/post-json-data-to-a-flow.md

 ### Problem

-You want to post JSON data to a flow.
+You want to post JSON data in to a flow.

 ### Solution